Lev Psakhis: Biography

+In 2011, Psakhis underwent liver transplant.
+He managed to recover successfully and return to the chess scene.

 Playing style

-In terms of chess style, he was in his youth a player of sharp, complex positions, but nowadays prefers to play in a positional sense.
+He was in his youth a player of sharp and vivid, complex positions, but nowadays prefers to play in a positional sense.
 Consequently, he has developed an affinity with the French Defence and is a noted expert on it, beginning with writing The Complete French (and The Complete Benoni) for B.T.
 Batsford in the early nineties.
 His latest Batsford effort is a four-volume treatise on the French in 2003/4, titled Vol.1 French Defence: 3.
 Nd2 (Tarrasch), Vol.2 French Defence: Advance and Anti-French Variations, Vol.3 French Defence: 3.
 Nc3 Bb4 (Winawer) and Vol.4 French Defence: Steinitz, Classical and Other Variations.